Grocery Shopping Tips During COVID-19

 Public health guidelines vary by province, but general recommendations are:

-- Wear a mask (and gloves) in public spaces (make your own cloth face masks using these Health Canada instructions and guidelines for safe use).
+- Wear a mask in public spaces (make your own cloth face masks using these Health Canada instructions and guidelines for safe use).

 - Adhere to social distancing from other customers and staff (two metres, or six feet.)